NexaAI/nexa-sdk/solutions/README.md

 For more details, please refer to [AutoNeural README](./autoneural/README.md).

-## EmbedNeural – Image Search with Nexa SDK for Mobile, IoT and PC
+## EmbedNeural – NPU-native Image Search for Mobile, IoT and PC

 For more details, please refer to [EmbedNeural README](./embedneural/README.md).